-The Audi FIS Alpine World Cup 2014-2015 season continues with the Slalom opening at Levi (FIN) this coming weekend.
-Levi is ready to stage its 15th and 16th World Cup races since the first (Ladies') race was held on 28th February 2004.
+The Audi FIS Alpine World Cup 2017-2018 season continues with the Slalom opening at Levi (FIN) this coming weekend.

-In the Year of 2012 The Regional Council of Lapland awarded World Cup Levi event for its’ annual nomination for Regional Developer.
-The award was a great honour for the event and the recognition of creating the attractive World Cup Levi brand and promoting significantly the international visibility of Lapland.
+In the Year of 2012, The Regional Council of Lapland awarded World Cup Levi event for its’ annual nomination for Regional Developer.
+The award was a great honor for the event and the recognition of creating the attractive World Cup Levi brand and promoting significantly the international visibility of Lapland.

 Levi, located about 170 km north of the Polar Circle (Levi World Cup is the northmost Alpine World Cup), is one of the largest ski resorts in Finnish Lapland.
 Levi Fell village is actually a small holiday town, which offers a wide range of first-rate services to its guests.

 The Levi fell is 531 meters above sea level.
 There are some 50 ski slopes in Levi and the skiing and snowboarding season is particularly long, typically lasting from mid-October to the beginning of June.
 Levi has been chosen the best domestic skiing resort in Finland several times.